WordPress/gutenberg/CONTRIBUTING.md

 Some good options for a local WordPress development environment include <a href="https://varyingvagrantvagrants.org/">VVV</a> and <a href="https://www.mamp.info/">Mamp</a>.

-> Once the plugin is intalled, and you have built it through `npm` go to the post list and hover over a post row to click `Edit in Gutenberg` link.
-That should do it for initial testing.
+> Once the plugin is intalled, and you have built it through `npm` go to the post list to hover over a post row then click `Edit in Gutenberg` link.

 ## Workflow